What to Wear Beach Wedding Guest 2026: Style Guide

 Flat Sandals: Embellished flat sandals in metallic or jeweled styles look elegant while keeping you grounded.
 Greek-style gladiator sandals are particularly trendy for 2026.

-Barefoot Jewelry: For ceremonies on soft sand, consider going barefoot with decorative barefoot sandals—delicate chains that wrap around your ankle and toe.
+Barefoot Jewelry: For ceremonies on soft sand, consider going barefoot with decorative barefoot sandals—delicate chains that wrap around ankle and toe.

-Pro Tip: Bring Backup
+Pro Tip: Bring Backup Shoes

 Weather and Climate Considerations